lvalnegri/workshops-setup_cloud_analytics_machine/raspberry_pi.md

      make
      sudo make install
      ```
-   - check *R* can run, and that it was compiled with all your desired capabilities:
+   - check *R* can run, and that it was compiled with all the requested capabilities:
      ```
      R
      capabilities()